PROFILE

 the Rassemblement Populaire Pour le Progres

-(People's Rally for Progress--RPP) which was the
+(People's Rally for Progress--RPP), which was

-only legal party from 1981 until 1992; the
+the only legal party from 1981 until 1992; the

-Parti du Renouveau Democratique (The Party
+Parti du Renouveau Democratique (The Party for

-for Democratic Renewal--PRD), and the Parti
+Democratic Renewal--PRD); and the Parti National

-National Democratique (National Democratic
+Democratique (National Democratic Party--PND).

-the national assembly elections, and the PND
+assembly elections, and the PND withdrew,

-withdrew, claiming that there were too many
+claiming that there were too many unanswered

-unanswered questions on the conduct of the
+questions on the conduct of the elections and

-elections and too many opportunities for
+too many opportunities for government fraud.
+The

-the national assembly, with a turnout of less
+with a turnout of less than 50% of the

 In early November 1991, civil war erupted in